 The trustees hold three meetings annually - one in the spring, one in the fall, and one at the site of the AVMA annual meeting in July.
 The spring and fall meetings are held in the Chicago area unless business dictates that the meeting be held at another location.
 The Trust may meet more frequently if necessary.
 Committees and subcommittees of the Trust may meet as needed and in such locations as is deemed necessary by the Trust chair.

-The trustees reports annually to the Executive Board and to the House of Delegates.
+The trustees reports annually to the Board of Directors and to the House of Delegates.
 The Trust chair is invited to the AVMA Insurance Liaison Committee and may make periodic reports to that Committee.